Shutterstock

-Shutterstock is an American provider of stock photography, stock footage, stock music, and editing tools; it is headquartered in New York.
-Founded in 2003 by programmer and photographer Jon Oringer, Shutterstock maintains a library of around 200 million royalty-free stock photos, vector graphics, and illustrations, with around 10 million video clips and music tracks available for licensing.
-Originally a subscription site only, Shutterstock expanded beyond subscriptions into a la carte pricing in 2008.
+Shutterstock, Inc. is an American provider of stock photography, stock footage, stock music, and editing tools; it is headquartered in New York.
+Founded in 2002 by programmer and photographer Jon Oringer, Shutterstock maintains a library of around 200 million royalty-free stock photos, vector graphics, and illustrations, with around 10 million video clips and music tracks available for licensing.
+Originally a subscription site only, Shutterstock expanded beyond subscriptions into à la carte pricing in 2008.
 It has been publicly traded on the New York Stock Exchange since 2012.
+In January 2025, it was announced that the company would be merging with Getty Images.

 History

 Founding and early years (2003–2011)

 Shutterstock was founded in 2003 by American entrepreneur and computer programmer Jon Oringer.
 Creating his own online marketplace, Oringer initially uploaded 30,000 of his own stock photos and made them available via subscription, with unlimited downloads and a monthly starting fee of US$49.
 When demand exceeded his photo supply, he began hiring additional contributors.
 In 2006, the firm claimed that it was the "largest subscription-based stock photo agency in the world" with 570,000 images in its collection.
 The firm branched into film in 2006 with the launch of Shutterstock Footage.
 By 2007, the company had 1.8 million photos.
 Insight Venture Partners invested in the company that year.
-Shutterstock expanded beyond subscriptions into a la carte pricing in August 2008, with its "On Demand" service removing daily download limits.
+Shutterstock expanded beyond subscriptions into à la carte pricing in August 2008, with its "On Demand" service removing daily download limits.

 On September 23, 2009, Shutterstock announced that it had purchased Bigstock, a rival credit-based microstock photography agency.
 Fast Company argued the deal put "Shutterstock on a competitive playing field with Getty, whose iStock Photo is also credit-based."
 Shutterstock had 11 million royalty-free stock images by early 2010.
 In February 2011, it announced a two-year partnership with the American Institute of Graphic Arts (AIGA).

 Acquisitions and IPO (2012–2013)

-By April 2012 the company had 18 million royalty-free stock images,.
+By April 2012 the company had 18 million royalty-free stock images.
 The firm announced the Shutterstock Instant tool in May 2012, which displayed images in an interlocking mosaic to increase viewing speed.
 The product was launched by the newly formed Shutterstock Labs, which develops tools and interfaces for Shutterstock, among other projects.
 In May 2012, Shutterstock filed for an initial public offering on the New York Stock Exchange, which it completed on October 17, 2012, under the ticker SSTK.

 Shutterstock, Inc. announced Spectrum, a new "image discovery tool," in March 2013.
 At the time, the firm had 24 million licensable photos, vectors and illustrations in its portfolio.
 In August 2013, Shutterstock and Facebook announced a partnership to integrate Shutterstock's library within Facebook's Ad Creator, allowing advertisers to select from Shutterstock's images when creating ads.
 At the time, Shutterstock was available in 20 languages including Thai, Korean, French, Italian, Portuguese, Spanish, German, Russian, Chinese, and Japanese.